jorgeramira/ha-plant-tracking/README.md

 This lets me:

 - Apply consistent thresholds to all plants in the same family
-- Adjust parameters based on care needs (e.g. Calatheas vs. Monsteras)
+- Adjust parameters based on care needs (e.g. Calatheas vs. Dracaenas)

 ---